DrMarkusVoss/pumla/pumla_UsersGuide.md

 Defines whether the tagged values table of the model element are shown within the model elements body or not.

+### `$PUMVarShowInstantiationRel : boolean`
+Defines whether the `instance of` relation created by the macro `PUMLACreateInstanceOf(...)` is shown on the diagram or not.
+Furthermore it influences the shown name of the instance.
+When set to "false", the instance name is enhanced by the model element that it is instantiated from.

 ### TODO
 - global level of detail for internals